Alberta Building Code for commercial building permits

 Does my location have to be accessible?

-Codes dealing with accessibility, or barrier-free design, exist to allow proper and safe access to buildings and facilities for all people regardless of physical, sensory, or developmental disabilities.
+Codes dealing with accessibility, or accessible design, exist to allow proper and safe access to buildings and facilities for all people regardless of physical, sensory, or developmental disabilities.
 Reasonable access to facilities is required to ensure that everyone has the same opportunities to be active, independent and safe within the community.

 Access Design Standard - is required to be applied only on City of Calgary owned / operated facilities.
 Please speak with the project manager for the City owned project you are working on for details.